nhost/nuxt/README.md

 }
 ```

-Users who attempt to access auth guarded pages without being logged in will be redirected to the `logout` route and users who are logged in and attempt to access guest pages will be redirected to the `home` route.
+Users who attempt to access auth guarded pages without being logged in gets redirected to the `logout` route, and users who are logged in and attempt to access guest pages gets redirected to the `home` route.

 These routes can also be set to either `undefined` or `false` which will disable their respective functionality.
 They are also available under `this.$nhost.$options.routes` on Vue components or `ctx.$nhost.$options.routes` on the Nuxt Context.